 Security isn't a problem currently at the Camden Archives and Museum, but may need to be enhanced depending on future exhibits.
 That's the assessment made by Camden Police Department (CPD) Capt.
 Mike Stone to CPD Chief Joe Floyd in a Dec.
 20, 2012, memorandum attached to Tuesday's Camden City Council work session agenda.

 Despite our best efforts at proper planting and maintenance, two of the live oaks at the Town Green will be replaced in the coming days/week.
 The live oaks have been in decline for some time due to a variety of reasons but it basically boils down to transplant shock.
 This shock is due to a large percentage (up to 90 percent) of the trees' root system remaining at the nursery when the tree is dug.
 Transplant shock occurs to all field-grown trees which are dug from a nursery and planted in a new site.

-The city of Camden will hold a drop-in public meeting Dec.
-3 from 5 to 7 p.m. to seek public input regarding improvements to the South Rutledge Street Parking Lot.
-The public meeting will be held at Books on Broad, located at 944 Broad St., Camden.
-The meeting will provide opportunity for interested individuals and groups to actively participate in the planning and design process.
+The city of Camden will hold another in its series of drop-in public meetings on infrastructure projects, this time focusing on enhancements to the Commerce Alley parking lot and alleyway.
+The city is hosting the drop-in from 5 to 7 p.m. at TenEleven Galleria, 1011 Broad St. The meeting will provide opportunity for interested individuals and groups to actively participate in the planning and design process.